linxinshi/EntityRetrievalTAS/README.md

 ## comments
 1. The TAS approach is implemented in a backtracking way to speed up the retrieval. (see function get_sas_prob() and mlmSas() in lib_metric.py)

 2. From our own experience, the TAS approach is more effective in helping retrieval models scroing against the single catchall field.
-Replacing the normalized weights (1-alpha)/(1-alpha^{k}) by a small weight between 0 and 1 may obtain more consistently stable performance on different datasets.
+Replacing the normalized weights (1-alpha)/(1-alpha^{k}) by a small weight between 0 and 1 may obtain more consistently stable performance on non-keyword based queries.

 3. Currently we are trying some varities that have better performance.